 Inside Amazon: Wrestling Big Ideas in a Bruising Workplace Amazon may be singular but perhaps not quite as peculiar as it claims.
 It has just been quicker in responding to changes that the rest of the work world is now experiencing: data that allows individual performance to be measured continuously, come-and-go relationships between employers and employees, and global competition in which empires rise and fall overnight.
 Amazon is in the vanguard of where technology wants to take the modern office: more nimble and more productive, but harsher and less forgiving.
 “Organizations are turning up the dial, pushing their teams to do more for less money, either to keep up with the competition or just stay ahead of the executioner’s blade,” said Clay Parker Jones, a consultant who helps old-line businesses become more responsive to change.

+Consensus Process - Noisebridge "We reject: kings, presidents, and voting.
+We believe in: rough consensus and running code." -- Dave Clark, IETF Proceedings, July 1992 What is Consensus Consensus is a non-violent way for people to relate to each other as a group.
+Successful use of a consensus process depends on people understanding the idea and wanting to use it.
 You probably don't want to work for Amazon Amazon is known for its cutthroat efficiency and harsh tactics; it's what makes it possible to get a pack of toilet paper delivered to your door in less than 24 hours.
 But CEO Jeff Bezos' love of precision and data goes far beyond fulfilling orders and undercutting competitors' prices.
 It permeates every aspect of the workplace.
 And ruthless optimization, unsurprisingly, doesn't make for a very supportive workplace environment.
 The New York Times' Jodi Kantor and David Streitfeld interviewed over 100 former and current Amazon employees for a fantastic new report out today that reveals just how bad it can get.
 Working at the retail giant's Seattle offices is apparently nothing like showing up to work at an idyllic Silicon Valley campus.

+A business within the business — The Connected Company A lot of problems in business could be solved if we could align the interests of employees and managers with owners.
+Is there a way to get everyone to act like owners?
+The answer is yes – but not without changing the structure of your company in ways that might make you a bit uncomfortable.
 7 'digital nomads' explain how they live, work and travel Feel miserable working in a cubicle or living in a boring town?
 The Internet has revolutionized the term ‘work’ today, bringing new opportunities and employment that didn’t exist until recently.
 For many, the Internet is an opportunity to combine work and traveling the world.
 The term ‘digital nomad’ is frequently overused and often simply means hacking around in cheap accommodation with a small level of income to keep you going.
 But, there are some folks out there who have shown that you can combine a career with the freedom to travel on your own schedule.